tc39/proposal-smart-pipelines/readme.md

     [TODO]:
       |> applyWhen(#, testValue, callback)
     else:
-      throw new Error('when used outside select block') }
+      throw new Error('when clause was used outside select block') }
 }